Reconciliation action plan

 About the Reconciliation Action Plan

-In May 2013, we officially launched our Reconciliation Action Plan for 2012-2016 to assist us in promoting reconciliation.
-The Plan builds on our previous Reconciliation Action Plan and further strengthens relationships with Aboriginal customers, welcoming and accepting differences and commonalities within our cultures and increasing the opportunities for Aboriginal and Torres Strait Islanders to contribute to DoTís Business.
+In February 2020, we officially launched our Reconciliation Action Plan for 2020-2022 to assist us in promoting reconciliation.
+The Plan builds on our previous Reconciliation Action Plans, to foster cultural respect and build upon our relationships with Aboriginal and Torres Strait Islander peoples to ensure our workplaces, information and services are inclusive and accessible to all Western Australians.

 Our commitment to reconciliation

 As a major Western Australian agency, we are able to take a leading role in fostering reconciliation.
 We are committed to:

 - Providing and promoting opportunities for Aboriginal and Torres Strait Islander participation and employment.